RamiKrispin/awesome-ds-setting/README.md

 After setting/reinstalling a couple of machines from scratch in the last few months, I decided for once and for all to document my default data science setting and environment.

-I am working with macOS Montarey but most of this tools in this document are OS agnostic (e.g., Windows, Linux, etc.).
+I am working with macOS Montarey but most of the tools in this document are OS agnostic (e.g., Windows, Linux, etc.).

 💡 **A pro tip** 👉🏼 avoid dropping a cup of ☕️ on your machine 🤦🏻‍♂️